How to test for diabetes at home

 - slow-healing sores, or wounds that appear to heal and then reopen

 - high blood pressure

-Diabetes is the seventh leading cause of death in the United States and can lead to a host of complications.
-These include:
+Diabetes is the seventh leading cause of death in the United States, and the disease can lead to a host of complications.

-- cardiovascular problems, including stroke, heart attack, and blood clots
+- cardiovascular problems, such as stroke, heart attack, and blood clots

 - kidney failure